 In this proposal, the total number of the fixed filters is not changed.

-Like a signalled filter, a fixed filter is also applied to the samples before DBF.
+Secondly, like a signalled filter, a fixed filter is also applied to the samples before DBF.

+Thirdly, fixed filter f1 is applied to outputs of f0 and samples before DBF.